-Available for pre-order from Paraclete Press, Amazon, and Barnes & Noble.
+Now available to order from Paraclete Press, Amazon, and Barnes & Noble.

 “Some poets say their poems are borne in them; some believe poems come through: that the writer is merely the vessel.
 Such poets often take less credit for that voice of which they are the vehicle.
 These are the poets who give thanks.
 These are the poets who praise.
 They come straight out of the mystical tradition, locked in a simultaneous dance with the music and lyricism of St. Francis, Gerard Manly Hopkins, St. John of the Cross, George Herbert, as well as Attar’s The Conference of the Birds, Rumi, and Kabir.
 Laura Reece Hogan, a professed Third Order Carmelite, adds her name to this tradition in Litany of Flights, her debut full-length collection.
 In the spirit of Herbert’s belief that ‘then shall the fall further the flight in me,’ Hogan’s book begins with ‘the painful paring of your hollow bones’ as a preparation for transfiguration and departure.
 From there, it is all astonishment, really rapture, though the passage is made through flame, environmental devastation, and stories of profound loss ‘we all know.’
 The earth is charred in California wildfires, but the poet can also see ‘a new Jerusalem…suffering/yet transformed, transforming.’
 Fire is alchemical, and so is blood, and so is flight in its many forms, less escape than metamorphosis and secret passage, where we exalt our purpose, as Francis did in his own conversations with the birds, the letting go of what the world would have us be, in order that we pursue ‘mercy, this forgetting to remember,/the remembering to forget all except now, this present, this presence.’
 There are many masterful poems in this collection, among them ‘Preaching of the Birds,’ ‘One Handful with Tranquility,’ ‘Penelope at her Unweaving,’ ‘St. John of the Cross Addresses the Dark Ray,’ and ‘Transmission.’
 Though Hogan's work has come through her from higher ground, it is only the master devoted to her craft that can carry the language over and enact the perfected translation.
 She is a true poet, and Litany of Flights is a sensational debut.”